 Course dates, registration, fees and credits

-For course dates, registration fees and credits, please contact the course coordinator, as indicated in the calendars of courses for 2017 and 2018.
+For course dates, registration fees and credits, please contact the course coordinator, as indicated in the calendars of courses for 2018.

 The languages in which the course will be taught are listed below, by place.